odoo/documentation/content/applications/websites/elearning.rst

 Access rights
 *************

+- :guilabel:`Prerequisites`: set one or more courses that users are advised to complete before accessing your course;
 - :guilabel:`Show course to`: define who can access your course and their content between :guilabel:`Everyone`, :guilabel:`Signed In` or :guilabel:`Course Attendees`;
 - :guilabel:`Enroll Policy`: define how people enroll in your course.
 Select: